tessercat/pbx-docs/client/notes.md

 directly to another peer.

 The offering peer
-registers a callback with its client that re-sends `offer` with every ping.
+registers a callback on its client that re-sends `offer` with every ping.

 When the offering peer